stefanhenseler/project-asgard/README.md

 # Project Asgard

-This repo contains all resources to build and execute the Project Asgard PoC.
+This repository contains all resources needed to build the Project Asgard PoC environment.

 ## TL;DR